bryanz35/smathhacks-gooners/doc.md

 Talk about why we did this project, and why it’s important (invasive species, conversation with Dr. Love)

+Within the last year, Earth reached its very first catastrophic climate tipping point, and it directly involves coral reefs.
+Global temperatures have reached between 1.2 to 1.4°C of global warming above where they were in the late 19th century.
+Coral reefs are now in grave danger, with over 80% of reefs in 80+ countries affected by extremely high ocean temperatures.
+While it's not too late to save coral reefs, it means we need to take action to protect them and ensure they can continue to survive, even with climate change.

 One of the biggest issues coral reefs face is the addition of invasive species.
 For example, researchers have found that a single lionfish living on a coral reef can reduce recruitment of native reef fish by 79 percent.
 Current solutions